Författare

 Tonio Andrade är en uppskattad författare inom Samhälle och politik och Historia och arkeologi med totalt 4 böcker tillgängliga på Bokkollen, utgivna hos Princeton University Press.

-Bland verken finns Gunpowder Age, som toppar listan över Tonio Andrades populäraste böcker.
+Bland verken finns Last Embassy, som toppar listan över Tonio Andrades populäraste böcker.
 Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Det senast publicerade verket av Tonio Andrade är Last Embassy, utgivet 2025.